 Check Signers

-It is the policy of Washington Global to give check-signing authority to the CEO, Director, and Board Chair.
+It is the policy of Washington Global to give check-signing authority to the CEO, Principal, and Board Chair.

 Any checks exceeding $10,000 must be authorized by at least two persons.
 Otherwise, only one signature is required on any check.
 Checks shall be issued only when clearly within the approved budget or with the Chair or Treasurer's approval as designated by the Board.